tatjana-lin/BiblioHub_QA/README.md

 ### 2. Book search
 - All users can perform a book search.
 - Users can search for books by title, author’s name or ISBN.
-### 3. Book reservation and wish-list
+### 3. Book reservation
-- Authenticated Users can add books to their wish-list.
+- All Users can add books to their cart.
-- Authenticated Users can add books to cart and complete a reservation.
+- Authenticated Users can complete a reservation.
 ### Languages and Tools:
 <p align="left">
   <a href="https://www.selenium.dev/" target="_blank">